dumlj/dumlj-build/@vite-plugin/vite-plugin-seed/README.md

 ## BACKGROUND

-避免基础能力重复编写，特意使用该基础插件进行基础能力建设。
+To avoid repeated writing of basic capabilities, this basic plug-in is specially used to build basic capabilities.

 ## FEATURE

-- 支持 logger 日志服务
+- Support logger log service.
-- 支持 outdate 更新服务
+- Support update service.

 ## INSTALL